-\$0-copay Medicare preventive services, emergency services and urgently needed services.

-Section 1.3 What is the most you will pay Medicare Part A and Part B covered medical services?
+\$0-charge Medicare preventive services, Section 1.3 What is the most you will pay for Medicare Part A and Part B covered medical services?

-Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for in-network medical services that are covered by our plan (see the Medical Benefits Chart in Section 2, below).
+Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for in-network medical services that are covered our plan (see the Medical Benefits Chart in Section 2, below).
 This limit is called the maximum out-of-pocket amount for medical services.

-As a member of Signature Advantage Plan, the most you will have to pay out-of-pocket for innetwork covered Part A and Part B services in 2020 is \$6,700.
+As a member of Signature Advantage Plan, the most you will have to pay out-of-pocket for innetwork covered Part A and Part B services in 2022 is \$7550.00.
 The amounts you pay for deductibles, copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
 (The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services are marked with an asterisk in the Medical Benefits Chart.)
-If you reach the maximum out-of-pocket amount of \$6,700, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
+If you reach the maximum out-of-pocket amount of \$7550.00 you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
 However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).